NexDen/Vnex/README.md

     Connected to (Your bot's username)!
     ```
   - Adding commands to the "commands" directory will make the warning go away.
-  - Create an example file in the "commands" directory with the following syntax:
+  - Create an example file in the "commands" directory with the following code:
     ```js
     const { SlashCommandBuilder } = require("discord.js")